-When you have that great idea on how to optimize an expensive process that will make your boss lose his mind or maybe it is a post mortem analysis you need to get done to come to the bottom of a problem nobody has a clue on why it even happened, there is nothing better than spending countless hours gathering and prepping data rather than doing the investigative work itself.
+When you have that great idea on how to optimize an expensive process or maybe it is a post mortem analysis that you need done before your next meeting, there is nothing better than spending countless hours gathering and prepping data rather than doing the investigative work itself.
 Cough.. cough... not really!

 A Forbers article* highlights that on average, data preparation accounts for about 80% of the work of data scientists as the pie chart below shows.
 That is just an absurd amount of time that can be directly translated into dollar signs and it is by far the least pleasure part of the process.